Barbad: Music and poetry

-Barbad was active as a poet-musician, lutenist, music theorist and composer.
+Barbad was active as a musician-poet, lutenist, music theorist and composer.
 His compositions included panegyrics, elegies and verses.
 These were performed by himself at festivals such as Nowruz and Mehregan, as well as state banquets and victory celebrations.
 While none of the compositions are extant, the names have survived for some, and they suggest a wide variety in the topics he musically engaged with.
-Ethnomusicologist Hormoz Farhat has tentatively sorted them into different groupings: epic forms based on historical events, kin-i Iraj (lit. 'the Vengeance of Iraj'), kin-i siavash (lit. 'the Vengeance of Siavash'), and Taxt-i Ardashir (lit. 'the Throne of Ardashir'); songs connected to the Sasanian royal court, Bagh-i shirin (lit. 'the garden of Shirin'), Bagh-i Shahryar (lit. 'the Sovereign's Garden'), and haft Ganj (lit. 'the seven treasures'); and "compositions of a descriptive nature", roshan charagh (lit. 'bright lights').
+The ethnomusicologist Hormoz Farhat has tentatively sorted them into different groupings: epic forms based on historical events, kin-i Iraj (lit. 'the Vengeance of Iraj'), kin-i siavash (lit. 'the Vengeance of Siavash'), and Taxt-i Ardashir (lit. 'the Throne of Ardashir'); songs connected to the Sasanian royal court, Bagh-i shirin (lit. 'the garden of Shirin'), Bagh-i Shahryar (lit. 'the Sovereign's Garden'), and haft Ganj (lit. 'the seven treasures'); and "compositions of a descriptive nature", roshan charagh (lit. 'bright lights').
 According to both scholars Ibn al-Faqih and the 13th-century geographer Yaqut al-Hamawi, Barbad wrote Bag-e nakjiran (lit. 'garden of the game') for workers who had recently finished the gardens of Qasr-e Shirin.

 A single poem by Barbad survives, though in a quoted state from the Kitab al-lahw wa al-malahi by Ibn Khordadbeh.
 The work is a 3-hemistich panegyric in Middle Persian, but with an Arabic script; none of its music is extant.
 The poem is as follows:

 Christensen suggested in 1936 that the text Khvarshēdh ī rōshan (lit.
-'The shining sun') is from a poem that was written and performed by Barbad himself or another poet-musician of his time.
+'The shining sun') is from a poem that was written and performed by Barbad himself or another musician-poet of his time.
 The text is found in a group of Manichaean manuscripts in Turpan, Xinjiang, China and is written in Middle Persian, which Barbad would have used.
 It has four 11-syllable lines and its title recalls the Sasanian melody Arāyishn ī khvarshēdh (lit.
 'The beauty of the sun').